jordan427-prog/FinalProject_CPSC471_Group43/README.md

 <br> webapp/META-INF/ contains the Eclipse-generated manifest file

 ## Note on environment:
 Created on Eclipse with Java Dynamic Webpage plugins installed.
 Uses mySQL and the JDBC mySQL Connectivity for database functionality.
-Runs on localhost(port 8080) on microsoft edge, using a Apache Tomcat v9.0 server
+Runs on localhost(port 8080) on microsoft edge, using an Apache Tomcat v9.0 server